junqing-zhang/junqing-zhang.github.io/resources/misc/latex.md

 Sometime we may need to put two figures side by side in one column.
 In that case, resize the original Matlab plotted figure to half of the original width.
 When these two resized figures are loaded to LaTex, their text size will meet the requirement.

 ## Matlab Function - Save Plot as Image or Vector Graphics File (Recommended)
-Check  [https://uk.mathworks.com/help/matlab/creating_plots/saving-your-work.html](https://uk.mathworks.com/help/matlab/creating_plots/saving-your-work.html){:target="_blank"} to save figures.
+Check  [https://uk.mathworks.com/help/matlab/creating_plots/saving-your-work.html](https://uk.mathworks.com/help/matlab/creating_plots/saving-your-work.html){:target="_blank"} to save figures to pdf/eps.

 ## Matlab Export Figure
 When using Matlab to save figures to to pdf or eps, there will usually be margins.
 Use the [export_fig](https://uk.mathworks.com/matlabcentral/fileexchange/23629-export_fig){:target="_blank"} to save Matlab figures without margin.